Meg O'Neill: Appointment to CEO

 On the 17th August 2021, O'Neill was appointed Chief Executive Officer and Managing Director of Woodside Energy.
-O'Neill is one of only three women leading an ASX20 company.
+O'Neill is one of only three women leading an ASX20 company and the first woman to lead a Big Oil supermajor.

 One of her first significant challenges was the negotiation of a merger with BHP's petroleum business, which would double Woodside's size.
 In 2022, the $63 billion merger was successfully completed.
 It placed Woodside among the top ten independent oil and gas companies globally and making Woodside the largest energy company listed on the Australian Securities Exchange.

 Under her leadership, the company underwent a rebranding, changing its name from Woodside Petroleum to Woodside Energy.
 This change was positioned as part of a commitment to the energy transition, alongside ambitious sustainability targets, including a pledge to invest $5 billion in new energy products and lower-carbon services by 2030 and a non-binding commitment to achieve carbon neutrality by 2050.

-Criticism

 O'Neill's tenure has faced scrutiny from environmental activists and shareholder groups, with criticisms regarding the pace and sincerity of Woodside's energy transition efforts.
 While she advocates for the role of gas in the energy mix, her initiatives have raised concerns about potential greenwashing, with some stakeholders questioning the genuine commitment to sustainability amid ongoing fossil fuel operations.

+BP

+She became chief executive officer (CEO) of BP in April 2026.